 Please read these instructions carefully and follow them strictly so that the publication process is efficient.
 JIB reserves the right to return submissions that are not prepared in accordance with the following instructions and layout guidelines.

 In general, the contribution must be clearly structured.
 This is especially important for long manuscripts.
-Any reasonable structure will be acceptable.
-However, the following arrangement is recommended: Summary, Introduction, Methods, Results, Discussion, References.
+The following arrangement/structure is recommended: Summary, Introduction, Related works, Architecture/Implementation, Application, Discussion, References.

 It is possible to submit two different types of documents: Microsoft Word or LaTeX, whereas LaTeX is recommended.
 Please choose out of the following layout guidelines and use the corresponding template.

 Use of the Manuscript Submission Form is strongly encouraged.
 All information asked for should be filled in.
 The e-mail address of the corresponding author is particularly important.

 Any submission to JIB is understood to be a report of unpublished work, which is not under consideration for publication elsewhere and, if accepted, will not be published elsewhere in the same form, either in English or in any other language, without the consent of the publisher.
 Authors should provide the references of similar work that they have already published, or which is currently under consideration by another journal.
 If the work has previously been presented at a conference, authors should provide details in the covering letter.
 The journal will consider publication of work that has previously been presented as either a short abstract or poster at a conference.

 When informed consent has been obtained, it should be indicated in the published article.